Tacony Music Hall: History and architectural features

+P. T. Barnum and Susan B. Anthony lectured here.
+The building was listed on the National Register of Historic Places in 1990.

-In March 2017 the building owners and operators began the process of opening a sex positive community center.
+In March 2017, the building owners and operators began the process of opening a sex positive community center.
 Membership is limited to those over 18 years of age who may pay a membership or event fee and may sign a membership form or liability waiver.
 The second and third floors are used by this organization which is called Philly Music Hall LLC.
 They rejected the label of "sex club".
 Nevertheless, a spokesperson recognizes that "occasionally there will be people who have sex."
 Programming includes workshops, events, and community meetups to discuss and practice various forms of alternative sexuality.
 Participants are encouraged to practice active consent and safe sex, with failure to do so resulting in suspension or revocation of membership.

 The center permanently closed in August 2020 as a result of the COVID-19 pandemic.